Selection Criteria

 Proportional and Appropriated: The Board expects the dollar amount requested to be in proportion to size of the project as well as the size of the organization.

 Well Leveraged: The Board looks favorably on organizations that can secure funding from multiple sources.
 In a major capital project, the trustees expect the fundraising process to be well along before receiving a proposal.
-Private funding should be at least 50% committed before you apply.
+The funding for your project budget should be at least 50% committed from other sources before you apply.
 Challenge grants are sometimes considered by the Trustees to help grant seekers secure funding from other sources.

 Community Support: The Board looks for evidence that the organization and its work are valued by the constituents it serves and surrounding community.